 Recycling and reusing is the process of turning one products useful parts into a new product.
 The end result is conserving our resources, energy and space used in landfills.
 Recycling is the right thing to do.
 And it can be fun and rewarding for the entire family.

-I first began to recycle seriously about 5 years ago.
-Today, it is a daily part of my life and I look at everything in a different light.
+I first began to recycle seriously about 10 years ago.
+Now it's a daily part of my life and I look at everything in a different light.
 I no longer toss things into the garbage without first trying to find a use for it.

 Take egg cartons for example.
-Decorated, they make a very cute bank to sort coins in for little children.
+Decorated, they make a very cute children's bank for sorting coins.
 Another good use is to jump start your garden by filling the cups with soil and planting seeds.
 Once the seeds sprout, divide the carton into individual cells and plant into the ground carton and all.

 Donate your plastic bags to animal shelters.
-They often need plastic bags for cleaning and to use when walking dogs, they'll appreciate having a few extra around.
-Be sure to ask first though––they'll let you know if the donation is helpful.
+They often need plastic bags for cleaning and to use when walking dogs.
+They'll appreciate having a few extra around but be sure to ask first.

 Get Creative With New Uses for Plastic Bags